-Welcoming the proposed heritage route, Khoi and San from around South Africa have recommitted themselves to preserve their heritage for future generations.
+Welcoming the proposed heritage route, Khoe and San from around South Africa have recommitted themselves to preserve their heritage for future generations.
 Stanley Peterse of the National Khoisan Council says “We, for the first time, can tell our own stories to the world.
 We can have our own kiosks.
 We can have our own small museums.”

 The !Khwa-ttu San Heritage and Education Centre, on the West Coast a few hours drive from Cape Town.
 Here San people are given a training in the hospitality industry, while at the same time being able to interact with visitors who come to learn about San heritage.

-Not only will this initiative benefit existing museums and centres such as the !Khwa-ttu San Heritage and Education Centre and many archaeological sites around the country, it is clear the Khoi and San communities will be actively involved in the promotion of their histories.
+Not only will this initiative benefit existing museums and centres such as the !Khwa-ttu San Heritage and Education Centre and many archaeological sites around the country, it is clear the Khoe and San communities will be actively involved in the promotion of their histories.

 The many faces and voices to San heritage today at !Khwa-ttu.